 Albert “Al” Munoz-Flores

-Dr. Munoz-Flores oversees the program’s Latino Mental Health Concentration and is adjunct faculty in the Doctor of Clinical Psychology Program.
+Dr. Munoz-Flores is adjunct faculty for the Master's in Clinical Psychology Program.

 Maureen Murdock, PhD

 Maureen Murdock, PhD, is a Jungian-oriented psychotherapist in private practice in Santa Barbara, CA. and holds a certificate in EMDR.

 Kirsten Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
 Currently, Dr. Olson is a clinical psychologist working in Counseling and Psychological Services at the University of California Santa Barbara.

 Richard has been a clinical supervisor with the Jewish Big Brothers/Camp Max Strauss, The Los Angeles Free Clinic, Emanuel Academy, The Child and Family Center and is a currently a clinical supervisor at Valley Trauma Center.